Skip to content

 Disclosure

 Tai Chi Basics is part of affiliate advertising programs earning rewards for providing links to products and books that are useful to its readers.
+As an Amazon Associate, Tai Chi Basics earns from qualifying purchases.
 While we could be an affiliate for many different products, we specifically choose resources we like, use, and already would recommend.
 By using my links, you help support this website which allows me to continue researching and writing.
 Thanks in advance!

 • Terms and Conditions